Marco-Di-Tullio/Fermionic.py/README.md

 It's done in Python, Mathematica and Julia.
 In the examples folder there is a comparison in the efficency between the 3 languages.
 Julia is more than 100 times faster than Python, and more than 10 times faster than Mathematica, being hence the clear winner for this task.

-In Python, the class State() gives access to several properties of a given state, such as the one body matrix and the one body entropy.
+In Python, the class Operator() defines the creation and destruction operators of the chosen dimension, as well as all the one body operators.
+State() gives access to several properties of a given state, such as the one body matrix and the one body entropy.

 ![](/images/quantuminfo.png)